pyccel/pyccel/developer_docs/overview.md

 This is the most important stage in pyccel.
 It is here that all the information about types is calculated.
 This stage strives to be **language-agnostic**; this means for example, that additional variables required to handle problems appearing in one specific language should not be created here.

 When adding functions to this stage the aim is often to create a `PyccelAstNode` (see [ast/basic.py](../pyccel/ast/basic.py)) and correctly define all of its parameters.
 This information is sometimes readily available (e.g. the type of a `PyccelAdd` can be derived from the type of the variables passed to it), but sometimes the information must be collected from elsewhere (e.g. when creating a `Variable` from a `PyccelSymbol` (roughly equivalent to a string).
-In this case information is needed from a `Scope` instance which is stored in the `namespace`.
+In this case information is needed from a `Scope` instance which is stored in the `scope`.

 In computer science, the _scope_ is the area of a program where an item (e.g. variable, function, etc.) is recognised.
 For example a variable defined in a function will not be recognised outside of that function, therefore the function defines its scope.

 In Pyccel, a `Scope` is an object defined in [parser/base.py](../pyccel/parser/base.py) which represents this concept.
 It includes all the functions, imports, variables, and classes which are available at a given point in the code.
 It also contains pointers to nested and parent scopes.
-The `namespace` in the `SemanticParser` (`SemanticParser._namespace`) stores the Scope relevant to the line of code being treated.
+The `scope` in the `SemanticParser` (`SemanticParser._scope`) stores the Scope relevant to the line of code being treated.
 It must be updated whenever the scope changes (e.g. through the `create_new_function_scope` function when entering into a function body).
+The Scope is also used to avoid naming collisions.
+See [Scope documentation](./scope.md) for details.

 ### Code Generation Stage

 In this stage the Pyccel nodes are converted into a string which contains the translation into the requested language.
 Each language has its own printer.
-The printers are found in the folder [codegen/printing](../pyccel/codegen/printing)
+The printers are found in the folder [codegen/printing](../pyccel/codegen/printing).

+As in the Semantic stage, the Code Generation stage also stores the current Scope in a `scope` variable which must be updated whenever the scope changes.

 ### Compilation Stage